 We’re all familiar with paper receipts.
 They’re so ubiquitous that you likely have one in your pocket or in your purse as you read this.
 For customers, they constitute a proof of purchase in case they want a refund or wish to verify the transaction amount against their credit card statements.
 For businesses, they provide the only evidence that a credit card payment was authorized, which is why businesses are weighed down by paper receipt copies — sometimes up to seven years’ worth — that are filed, boxed and stored.

-Signatures have historically been important because there is an entire underground economy powered by stolen credit cards.
+Signatures have historically been important to how we take credit card payments because there is an entire underground economy powered by stolen credit cards.
 Credit card fraud has run rampant since the 1980s, when credit cards first came into prominence and were processed offline via carbon copies.
 More recently, a fraudster could simply obtain a traditional magnetic swipe card, make copies using a cheap machine and hire people to go shopping.
 Credit card fraud evolved to the point of sale itself with thieves developing the technology to download credit card information directly from credit card terminals.

 The credit card issuers (MasterCard, Discover, American Express and Visa) were liable for these unauthorized transactions, resulting in billions lost annually, according to WalletHub.